-target-Specifies the domain for the action, or \ for no limit on the permission. actions-The names of the actions to allow, or \ for all actions.
+target-Specifies the domain for the action, or for no limit on the permission. actions-The names of the actions to allow, or for all actions.

-javax.realtime.IllegalRealtimeArgumentException-when target or action is empty.
+javax.realtime.StaticIllegalArgumentException-when target or action is empty.

 '''

-public int

-hashCode()
+Signature public boolean equals(Object other)

 '''